-OVERALL SUBJECTS

-QS =218 1 (SPORTS)

-42 (COMMUNICATION AND MEDIA STUDIES)

-51-100 (ARCHITECTURE)

-101-150 (ENGINEERING)

-151-200 (ACCOUNTING)

-THE 301-350 98 (SOCIAL SCIENCES)

-176-200 (BUSINESS AND ECONOMICS)

-201-250 (ARTS AND HUMANITIES)

-201-250 (ENGINEERING AND TECHNOLOGY)

-ARWU UNRANKED
+OVERALL SUBJECTS QS =218 1 (SPORTS) 42 (COMMUNICATION AND MEDIA STUDIES) 51-100 (ARCHITECTURE) 101-150 (ENGINEERING) 151-200 (ACCOUNTING) THE 301-350 98 (SOCIAL SCIENCES) 176-200 (BUSINESS AND ECONOMICS) 201-250 (ARTS AND HUMANITIES) 201-250 (ENGINEERING AND TECHNOLOGY) ARWU UNRANKED

-The University of Loughborough now frequently ranks in the top-10 universities in the UK, is number one in the world for sports (according to the QS rankings) and was awarded 'Gold' status for teaching excellence by the Government's Office for Students.
-It's rise in the UK rankings has be dramatic in recent years with global URSs yet to catch-up to this.
+The University of Loughborough, whichnow frequently ranks in the top-10 universities in the UK, is number one in the world for sports (according to the QS rankings) and was awarded 'Gold' status for teaching excellence by the Government's Office for Students.
+It's rise in the UK rankings has been dramatic in recent years with global URSs yet to catch-up to this.

-28. https://www.qub.ac.uk/ International/Globalengagement/India/ URSs disguise the real value universities outside the top 200 have to offer India.
+URSs disguise the real value universities outside the top 200 have to offer India.
 As our case studies illustrate, looking beyond the top 200 reveals real opportunities to directly address India's Higher Education, economic and social goals.